stolostron/multicluster-global-hub/doc/README.md

 ## Known issues

 1. If the database is empty, the Grafana dashboards show the error `db query syntax error for {dashboard_name} dashboard`.
 The error is resolved when there is data in the database.
-The top-level dashboards are populated only the day after the data starts flowing, as explained in [Workings of Global Hub](how_global_hub_works.md)
+The top-level dashboards are populated only the day after data collection is started, as explained in [Workings of Global Hub](how_global_hub_works.md)

-2. You can drill down the `Offending Policies` dashboard when you click a datapoint from the `Policy Group Compliancy Overview` dashboard.
-This feature is not working for the first datapoint in the list, but works for the others.
+2. You cannot drill down by selecting the first datapoint from the `Policy Group Compliancy Overview` dashboard.
+You can drill down the `Offending Policies` dashboard when you click a datapoint from the `Policy Group Compliancy Overview` dashboard, but it is not working for the first datapoint in the list.
 This issue also applies to the `Cluster Group Compliancy Overview` dashboard.

 3. If you detach the regional hub and rejoin it, The data (policies/managed clusters) might not be updated in time from the rejoined regional hub.
 You can fix this problem by restarting the `multicluster-global-hub-manager` pod on the global hub.

-4. For a cluster that is not created successfully (clusterclaim `id.k8s.io` does not exist in the managed cluster), then this managed cluster is not counted in global hub policy compliance database, but it shows in Red Hat Advanced Cluster Management policy console.
+4. A managed cluster that is not created successfully (clusterclaim `id.k8s.io` does not exist in the managed cluster) is not counted in global hub policy compliance database, but shows in the Red Hat Advanced Cluster Management policy console.